gil2rok/jax-stan/README.md

 Use your Stan models in JAX via the [BridgeStan](https://github.com/roualdes/bridgestan) library to perform Bayesian inference.

-Run multiple chains :chains: in parallel (thanks JAX!) with your favorite sampling algorithm.
+Run multiple chains :chains: in parallel with your favorite sampling algorithm.

 ## Overview